MichaelGrafnetter/RPCFilterManager/Documentation/DotNet/DSInternals.Win32.RpcFilters.RpcFilterManager.md

 #### Remarks

-IP address filter support for RPC over named pipes will probably be added in Windows 11 25H2 (10.0.26200).
+IP address filter support for RPC over named pipes was added in Windows 11 25H2 (10.0.26200).

 ### <a id="DSInternals_Win32_RpcFilters_RpcFilterManager_IsOpnumFilterSupported"></a> IsOpnumFilterSupported